Summary Sales Report Overview

 Figure 3.1.2

-You can sort the stores by highest sales in ascending order.
+You can sort the stores by the highest sales in ascending order.
 You can view the highest sales for the customized department group as well as the Full Summary report type.

 You can filter your sales data in the report between dates as well as specific times.